mindspore-ai/mindscience/MindFlow/applications/data_driven/cae_lstm/README.md

 `python -u lstm_train.py --case sod --mode GRAPH --save_graphs False --save_graphs_path ./graphs --device_target GPU --device_id 0 --config_file_path ./config.yaml`

 where:
 `--case` indicates the case to run.
-You can choose 'sod', 'shu_osher', riemann' or 'kh'.
-Default 'sod'，where 'sod' and 'shu_osher' are one dimension cases, 'riemann' and 'kh' are two dimension cases
+You can choose 'sod', 'shu_osher', riemann', 'kh' or 'cylinder'.
+Default 'sod'，where 'sod' and 'shu_osher' are one dimension cases, 'riemann', 'kh' and 'cylinder' are two dimension cases

 `--config_file_path` indicates the path of the parameter file.
 Default './config.yaml'.